MicrosoftDocs/visualstudio-docs/gamedev/unity/get-started/visual-studio-tools-for-unity.md

 ## Available for Windows and macOS
 :::zone pivot="windows"
 Visual Studio Tools for Unity is available for free and supports Visual Studio 2017 Community, Professional, and Enterprise and newer.
-We recommend [downloading and using the latest version of Visual Studio](https://visualstudio.microsoft.com/downloads/).
+We recommend [downloading and using the latest version of Visual Studio.](https://visualstudio.microsoft.com/downloads/).
 :::zone-end
 :::zone pivot="macos"
 Visual Studio Tools for Unity is available for free and included in every installation of Visual Studio for Mac 2017 and newer.
-We recommend [downloading and using the latest version of Visual Studio for Mac](https://visualstudio.microsoft.com/downloads/).
+We recommend [downloading and using the latest version of Visual Studio for Mac.](https://visualstudio.microsoft.com/downloads/).
 :::zone-end

-Visit the Visual Studio Tools for Unity [getting started documentation](getting-started-with-visual-studio-tools-for-unity.md) for more information about installation and setup.
+Visit the Visual Studio Tools for Unity [getting started with Tools For Unity.](getting-started-with-visual-studio-tools-for-unity.md) for more information about installation and setup.

 ### Supported Unity versions
 #### Visual Studio Editor Unity package
 Unity 2020.1 and newer require a Unity Package for external editor tools like Visual Studio and Visual Studio for Mac.
-[Learn more about these changes in the Unity blog post](https://unity.com/releases/2020-1/programmer-tools#verified-ide-packages-now-include-visual-studio).
+[Documentation to Learn more about these changes in the Unity blog post.](https://unity.com/releases/2020-1/programmer-tools#verified-ide-packages-now-include-visual-studio).

 The [getting started section](getting-started-with-visual-studio-tools-for-unity.md) includes more information on the configuration of the Visual Studio Editor package.